evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Tutorial-World.md

 ### Gameplay hints

 - Use the command `tutorial` to get code insight behind the scenes of every room.
 - Look at everything.
 While a demo, the Tutorial World is not necessarily trivial to solve - it depends  on your experience with text-based adventure games.
 Just remember that everything can be solved or bypassed.
 - Some objects are interactive in more than one way.
 Use the normal `help` command to get a feel for which commands are available at any given time.
 - In order to fight, you need to first find some type of weapon.
     - *slash* is a normal attack
     - *stab* launches an attack that makes more damage but has a lower chance to hit.
     - *defend* will lower the chance to taking damage on your enemy's next attack.
 - Some things _cannot_ be hurt by mundane weapons.
 In that case it's OK to run away.
-Expect to be chased though.
+Expect to be chased ...
 - Being defeated is a part of the experience.
 You can't actually die, but getting knocked out means being left in the dark ...